minoobeyzavi/Future-Projects/README.md

 9- Project Hercules: Help everyone; Be the change you want to see in this world; God wants us to learn.

-10- Propose idealistic plans to drastically improve something, only to create universal energetic waves of momentum in that direction, in people's consciousness.
-This is much bigger than "raising awareness".
-I can boldly declare what is obviously the right thing to do.

-11- "There are signs in this for those who think."
+10- "There are signs in this for those who think."